jemilalghani/personal-project/README.md

 ### Background

-Yearly is a daily mood tracker JS application.
+Yearly is a daily mood tracker web application.
 Users will be able to post a color indicative of their mood once a day and post messages to their private diary.

 As they post colors, users will be able to view their personal chart.
 The chart displays how many times a user picks a color each day of the week.